launchcodedev/app-config/README.md

 Why yet-another-config-package?
 We want strong typing and strict validation of our configurations, for confidence in development and production.
 We also want the flexibility of using different file formats, using environment variables, and keeping secrets safe.
-It should be adundantly easy and straightforward to change configuration with confidence.
+It should be abundantly easy and straightforward to change configuration with confidence.

 **What is it not useful for**: dynamic configuration (functions, behavior), system